sgraciamyriad/sgmyrinfra/README.md

 # Instructions

-1. Open the profile.txt file and add in a block for the necessary profile for the particular account you will be deploying the baseline infrastructure to.
+1. Open the .aws/credentials file and add in a block for the necessary profile for the particular account you will be deploying the baseline infrastructure to.
 The format/template is laid out for you already.
 Simply add the name of the profile, access key and secret access key.
-Save this.
+Save this and then run `aws config` to confirm that the credentials you want to use are saved.
 2. CD/Navigate to createstack.sh script
 3. run `./createstack.sh`
-4. The script will add a new profile to your aws credentials file necessary to access the specified account.
-It will then create a cloudformation stack which will produce 2 certificates, a DNS hosted zone, a role and policy for access to VAULT.
+4. The script will then create the infrastructure listed above as individual pieces of a stack called 'myriadbaseinfra'.
+5. Navigate over to the Cloudformation console in AWS and you will see a new stack created.
+6. The stack itself will stay in a pending state because the certificates will not immediately be validated.
+The other pieces will be successfully created.